vasujain275/Automated-CBSE-Results/README.md

 Extract the Chromium Driver:

-    Once the download is complete, extract the downloaded ZIP file to a preferred location on your computer.
+    Once the download is complete, extract the downloaded ZIP file to Drivers subfolder of this project.

 Please Confirm Chrome and Chromium Driver Compatibility!